mdepx/nrf9160/README.md

 This demo app establishes a connection to an HTTP server using Nordic BSD sockets.

-This app does not require zephyr, instead it uses [MDX RTOS](https://github.com/machdep/mdepx).
+This app does not require zephyr, instead it uses [MDEPX RTOS](https://github.com/machdep/mdepx).

 Note: The latest modem firmware (version 1.3.3) is required.
-Note: This was tested on nRF9160-DK v1.1.0.
+Note: This was tested on nRF9160-DK v1.1.0 and nRF9161-DK v1.0.0.

 For nRF9160-DK connect micro usb cable to J4 usb socket.